The Candy Man

 "The Candy Man" (or alternatively, "The Candy Man Can") is a song that originally appeared in the 1971 film Willy Wonka & the Chocolate Factory.
 It was written by Leslie Bricusse and Anthony Newley specifically for the film.
 Although the original 1964 book by Roald Dahl (Charlie and the Chocolate Factory) contains lyrics adapted for other songs in the film, the lyrics to "The Candy Man" do not appear in the book.
-The soundtrack version of the song was sung by Aubrey Woods, who played Bill the candy store owner in the film.
+The soundtrack version of the song was sung by Aubrey Woods, who played candy store owner Bill in the film.
+Newley recorded the song on his 1971 album Pure Imagination.

 Attempt at replacing the Woods vocal

-Lyricist Anthony Newley has said in interviews that upon hearing Woods' rendition for the first time, he was appalled at the lack of commerciality in the performance – worrying that it would possibly be depriving the duo of not only a hit record, but an Oscar nomination as well.
+Lyricist Anthony Newley has said in interviews that upon hearing Woods's rendition for the first time, he was appalled at the lack of commerciality in the performance – worrying that it would possibly be depriving the duo of not only a hit record, but an Oscar nomination as well.

-Newley's distaste for the performance became so intense that he was willing to forego his own performance fee if he were to be allowed to re-arrange and re-record the song himself as well as pay for the session.
-When denied by producer David Wolper due to contractual stipulations by film composer Walter Scharf, Newley tried another tactic: lobbying to be allowed to at least re-dub his own vocal, possibly becoming the ghost voice for Woods; however, Woods's contract forbade that as well.
+Newley's distaste for the performance became so intense that he was willing to forgo his own performance fee if he were to be allowed to re-arrange and re-record the song himself as well as pay for the session.
+When denied by producer David L. Wolper due to contractual stipulations by film composer Walter Scharf, Newley tried another tactic: lobbying to be allowed to at least re-dub his own vocal, possibly becoming the ghost voice for Woods; however, Woods's contract forbade that as well.
 Anthony Newley recorded his own version for MGM Records in 1971 before Sammy Davis Jr.'s hit.

 Sammy Davis Jr. version

 Sammy Davis Jr.'s version appears on the Sammy Davis Jr. Now album.
-Although Davis admitted to disliking the song, finding it too saccharine, it became his only number-one hit, spending three weeks at the top of the Billboard Hot 100 chart starting 10 June 1972, and two weeks at the top of the easy-listening chart.
+It became his only number-one hit, spending three weeks at the top of the Billboard Hot 100 chart starting 10 June 1972, and two weeks at the top of the easy-listening chart.
 Billboard ranked it as the No. 5 song for 1972.
 The track featured backing vocals by the Mike Curb Congregation, who earlier released an unsuccessful version of the song.
 It is recognized as one of Davis's signature songs, and "The Candy Man" came to be his moniker later in his career.
 The song was nominated for a Grammy Award for Best Pop Vocal Performance, Male at the 15th Annual Grammy Awards.

+Despite the record's commercial success, Davis himself disliked it, telling his manager “It’s horrible.
+It’s a timmy-two-shoes, it’s white bread, cute-ums, there’s no romance.
+Blechhh!”
+After hastily recording it in two takes at a studio session, he also reportedly said “This record is going straight into the toilet.
+Not just around the rim but into the bowl, and it may just pull my whole career down with it."

 In 2014, Sammy Davis Jr.'s lead vocals from the original 1972 recording were sampled to create a "virtual duet" with singer Barry Manilow, which appeared on Manilow's album My Dream Duets.